learnbymakingwales/learnbymakingwales.github.io/en/the-labs/index.md

 * **Introducing agile service design** - Introducing basic techniques with practical activities and a fast-paced design challenges

-* **How to research the problem space** - Experience qualitative and quantative research techniques and learn how they help identify problems to solve
+* **How to research the problem space** - Experience qualitative and quantative research techniques and learn how to identify and prioritise problems to solve

 * **How to learn by making** - Design and build protoypes to test your assumptions and learn about real users